-Grider, a Democrat, was the representative for Kentucky's 3rd congressional district from 1865 to 1867.
+Grider was the representative for Kentucky’s 3rd congressional district and was a Democrat.
+He served from 1865 to 1867.

 From Dec 1843 to Jul 1866, Grider missed 702 of 2,864 roll call votes, which is 24.5%.
 This is on par with the median of 25.1% among the lifetime records of representatives serving in Jul 1866.
 The chart below reports missed votes over time.

 |Dec 1864-Mar 1865||171||50||29.2%||68th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000